ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 - Ensure readability is retained in code e.g. complex nested ternary operators should have a comment note
 - Ensure adequate testing exists where needed
-- PRs include a summary of work which outlines the objectives, decisions & considerations for the PR.
+- Code change requests include a summary of work which outlines the objectives, decisions & considerations for the code change.
 Examples:
     - This PR's objective was to implement middleware for logging, this was completed however presentation & storage of logs is incomplete pending discussion.
-Certain components are outside of the logging scope at the moment.
+Certain components are outside the logging scope at the moment.
     - This PR includes minor styling tweaks on the desktop & mobile navigation menus, refactored navigation list logic.

 ## Communication